-In 2013 I quit my job and came to the U.S. for 10 months being part of the Startup Leadership Program, It was a nonprofit for business and entrepreneurship, where you could go and share experiences while exploring different business opportunities.
+In 2013 I quit my job and came to the U.S. for 10 months as part of the Startup Leadership Program.
+It was a nonprofit for business and entrepreneurship, where you could go and share experiences while exploring different business opportunities.
 That is when I realized I needed to learn to code.
 I started to teach myself how to code because I wanted to be more tech-focused and I enjoyed the logical way of thinking.
-Previously I was more involved in design and front-end engineering, but this was more hands-on and led me to start my second company in India.
-The company that I founded was more on the technology side, and this is where my interest came from, I could speak the language but I could have been better.
-Once I exited the company I heard about 42 and being socially driven and mission-aligned that was a big factor in deciding to attend and being a part of the program.
+Previously I was more involved in design and front-end engineering.
+But this was more hands-on and led me to start my second company in India.
+The company that I founded was more on the technology side, and this is where my interest came from.
+I could speak the language but I could have been better.
+Once I exited the company I heard about 42.
+Being socially driven and mission-aligned was a big factor in deciding to attend the program.
 I attended the August piscine and was part of the first cohort of cadets in September.

 Did you have any programming experience before 42?

 Through a TechCrunch article.
 I had just been exploring what I wanted to do next after my trip to the U.S. when they announced they were opening a 42 campus in Fremont.
 I just wanted to check out the piscine for a month and one thing led to another and I end up staying for the program.

 What did you like best about your 42 experience?

 For me, it was basically the community.
 I made really good friends, and I also joined the bocal so the people, the diversity of thought and background was the most amazing part of my experience.
 While at 42 there was a point where I was pretty far ahead in the program and I was thinking of moving on.
 But then an opportunity to join the bocal gave me an opportunity to be part of contributing and building 42 as well.

 How did 42 prepare you for the workplace?